Firefighters demonstrate how to properly use a yellow fire hydrant with hoses.

 How Did We End Up Here?
 The Path of Peculiar Inventions

 Our story begins in the fresh metropolises of San Francisco and New York City, where creativity flows like artisanal coffee.
 In these urban jungles, ideas are hatched in co-working spaces and basement workshops, inspired by a culture that embraces the weird and wonderful.
-It’s no wonder that these cities are fertile ground for distinctive inventions, where every resident seems to be either an inventor or knows one.
+It’s no wonder that these cities are fertile ground for unique inventions, where every resident seems to be either an inventor or knows one.

 The Mechanics of Madness: Unpacking the Invention